Mike Ford Player Props: Mariners vs. Twins

-After hitting .250 with three doubles, two home runs, three walks and five RBI in his past 10 games, Mike Ford and the Seattle Mariners take on the Minnesota Twins (who will hand the ball to Kenta Maeda) at 9:40 PM ET on Wednesday.
+The Seattle Mariners, including Mike Ford (batting .250 in his past 10 games, with three doubles, two home runs, three walks and five RBI), take on starting pitcher Pablo Lopez and the Minnesota Twins at T-Mobile Park, Thursday at 3:40 PM ET.

-In his most recent game, he racked up two hits (going 2-for-4 with a double) against the Twins.
+He is looking to get back on track following a four-strikeout showing in his most recent game against the Twins.

 Mike Ford Game Info & Props vs. the Twins